metaodi/openerz/csv/README.md

 ## Bassersdorf

 Bassersdorf doesnt expose any machine readable format.
-The CSV is generated from the config file [bassersdorf.yml](https://github.com/metaodi/openerz/blob/main/csv/bassersdorf/bassersdorf.yml).
+The CSV is generated from the config file [bassersdorf.yml](https://github.com/metaodi/openerz/blob/main/config/regions/bassersdorf.yml).

 The information is taken from the [municipality website](https://www.bassersdorf.ch/politik-verwaltung/verwaltung/dienstleistungen-az.html/81/service/367)

+# Embrach

+Embrach doesn't expose any machine readable format, the CSV in genereted from the config file [`embrach.yml`](https://github.com/metaodi/openerz/blob/main/config/regions/embrach.yml).

+The information is taken from the [municipality website](https://www.embrach.ch/dienstleistungen/7338)